Hari-hariharan/pythonclock/README.md

 > Tkinter GUI project for timekeeping

-A simple clock GUI project that I worked on to improve coding habits,improve my knowledge of tkinter and pygame modules, and utilize a database.
-When complete, this will be a fully functioning program similar to the "Clock" app on Android or its iOS equivalent.
+A simple clock GUI project that I worked on to improve coding habits,improve my knowledge of tkinter and plyer modules, and utilize a database.
+When complete, this will be a fully functioning program similar to the "Clock" app on Android .
 It has support for a local digital clock, remainder, alarms, and a timer at the moment.
 I had add customizable messages, sounds.

 ## Code Samples